Skip to main content

 Note that additional requirements will apply to cannabinoid hemp vape products beginning July 1, 2022.

 It depends.
-Certain hemp products are “adult use cannabis items" and can only be sold to adults age 21 and over.
+Some hemp products are “adult use cannabis items” and can only be sold to adults age 21 and over.
 A hemp product can only be sold to a minor under 21 years of age if:

 • The entire product contains less than 0.5 milligrams of total THC, or other THC isomers;